 #3 Focus To Sell Your Blog: Profit & Loss Records

-To sell your blog, and to have your listing approved to the Flippa marketplace, you will need to show them a Website P&L (profit and loss) statement of every month’s income and expenses.
+To sell your blog, whether you are going to sell your blog on the Niche Investor marketplace, or elsewhere, you will need to show them a Website P&L (profit and loss) statement of every month’s income and expenses.

 So make sure you keep track of that now, so it isn’t a big job later.